Skip to main content

 Displaying a stream container

 This section applies to all types of container.
 Containers can be created using the launch method (launcher view) , the embed method (standalone vertical and horizontal containers), or the singleCard method (single card view).
-Specifics and code examples for each type of container are explained in more detail in their dedicated sections.
+Specifics and code examples for each type of container are explained in more detail in their dedicated sections below.

 Before displaying a stream container, you must initialize the SDK by calling the initialise method: